hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

 The following checks are made:

 * That the Windows signing certificate matches the one used to upload packages previously.
 This is useful to catch the case where a certificate identity has changed e.g. due to a switch from OV to EV, change of company name and so on.
-Changing certificate identity without disrupting updates is not currently supported by Conveyor.
-If you need this feature please [let us know](mailto:contact@hydraulic.dev).
 * That you aren't overwriting a pre-existing MSIX file.
 Older versions of Windows contain bugs that cause updates to fail until the next reboot if a package file is overwritten.

 ## Relocating your download site